pytorch/data/docs/source/tutorial.rst

     dp = IterableWrapper(["s3://BUCKET_NAME"]).list_files_by_fsspec()

 You can also open files using ``FSSpecFileOpener`` and stream them (if supported by the file format).
-Note that you can also provide additional parameters via the argument ``kwargs_for_open``, such as accessing specific bucket version.
+Note that you can also provide additional parameters via the argument ``kwargs_for_open``; this can be useful for purposes such as accessing specific bucket version.
+The supported arguments vary by the (cloud) file system that you are accessing.

 In the example below, we are streaming the archive by using ``.load_from_tar(mode="r|")`` (in contrast with ``mode="r:"``).
-That allows us to start processing data inside the archive without downloading the whole archive into memory first.
+That allows us to begin processing data inside the archive without downloading the whole archive into memory first.

 .. code:: python